-The collective mark for British manufacturers.
+The collective mark for British manufacturers, registered across 30 product classes.

 WHO CAN USE THE MADE IN BRITAIN COLLECTIVE MARK?